Find Grad Schools

 100 Yearly Graduations

 University of Southern California is the 5th most popular school in the nation for students seeking a master's degree in public relations.
 Each year, around 46,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $60,446 per year, while in-state graduate students, on average, pay $60,446 per year.
-For the 2020-2021 academic year, 100 master's degrees were handed out to public relations majors at USC.
-About 79% of this group were women, and 44% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $63,468 per year, while in-state graduate students, on average, pay $63,468 per year.
+During the most recent year for which we have data, 100 people received their master's degree in public relations from USC.
+About 86% of this group were women, and 28% were students from an underrepresented racial-ethnic group.

 #6